ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

     - the `:` operator is syntax suger for adding `self` param to func call
     - so `a:inc(3)` is equivalent to `a.inc(a, 3)`
     - operator makes it more OOP-like
+- metatables are tables with functions in it
-- `setmetatable` is a function build into the language
+- `setmetatable` is a function build into the language, lets you override behaviour of other tables
     - can call it to tie to a table, and table contains member data, and can take a methods as references with `self`
 - OOP style can be simulated with the `:` and `setmetatable` features
 - key/value("associate-array"-like) items dont affect the index order of non-key/value ("array"-like) items